ray-project/ray/doc/source/serialization.rst

 it must first be converted to a contiguous string of bytes.
 This process is known as serialization.
 The process of converting the string of bytes back into a Python object is known as deserialization.
-Serialization and deserialization are often bottlenecks in distributed computing, if the time needed to compute on the data is relatively low.
+Serialization and deserialization are often bottlenecks in distributed computing if the time needed to compute on the data is relatively low.

 Pickle is one example of a library for serialization and deserialization in